duckduckgo/duckduckhack-docs/frontend-reference/display-reference.md

 ### Notes for Goodie Instant Answers

-When creating a Goodie, you must declare event handlers in the frontend part of the code, as JavaScript.
+When creating a Goodie, you must declare event handlers in the front end part of the code, as JavaScript.
 For more information about Goodie JavaScript visit the [Goodie Display](http://docs.duckduckhack.com/frontend-reference/setting-goodie-display.html#setting-goodie-display-properties-in-the-frontend) section.